jakblak/MEAN-Projects/README.md

 - setup angular + test index, test server controllers
 - Register and Login front and back   -  me1@me.com, 11
 $alert  -  use the 'container' to trigger in div ID but does work when used with $state.go('new');
-- Bugs: allows user login w/ wrong password
+- `Bugs`: allows user login w/ wrong password
+- - Used 'success' instead of 'then' to display all notes on home.html